foxriver76/ioBroker.denon/README.md

 2. Navigate to Tab "Adapters"
 3. Click on the three points and then on the "+" symbol of the DENON AVR adapter
 ![Add Adapter](/documentation/plusAddAdapter.png)
-4. Now you can see the adapter configuration page --> type in the ip-address of your DENON AVR
+4. Now you can see the adapter configuration page --> type in the ip-address of your DENON AVR or click on the search icon to find AVRs in your network (via UPnP)
 ![Adapter Configuration](/documentation/fillInIp.png)
-5. If you also want to handle the volume states in dB, make sure to select the "Volume in dB" checkbox.
+5. If you also want to handle the volume states in dB or adjust the reconnect/poll interval, make sure to select the "Volume in dB" checkbox on the "Advanced Settings" Tab.
+![Advanced Settings] (/documentation/advancedSettings.png)
 6. Click on Save & Close

 ### Network Setup of AV Receiver